 If your dog is allowed on your furniture (and even if he’s not), it’s pretty much a sure thing that you’ll end up with dog hair sticking to your upholstery.
 Vacuuming can address the problem.
 But there are other solutions that some say work better.
 Many dog owners suggest raking dog hair off furniture using a dry squeegee.

 Another handy tool you can use is a good old fashioned lint roller.
 Lint rollers are perfect for removing dog hair from tough to reach spots on couches, curtains, and more.

-Latex gloves can also serve a double-function in helping you remove dog hair from furniture and other places around the house.
+Reusable gloves can also serve a double-function in helping you remove dog hair from furniture and other places around the house.

 How to Clean Dog Smudges off Windows and Doors

 Have you ever watched as your goofy dog has mushed his face (or tongue) against a freshly wiped down window?
 Next time skip cleaning up with paper towels and grab a window squeegee.
 The tool is better for the environment and won’t leave streaks.
 You can combine this tool with a concentrated window cleaner explicitly designed for squeegees to eliminate squeegee chatter.

 AKC is a participant in affiliate advertising programs designed to provide a means for sites to earn advertising fees by advertising and linking to akc.org.
 If you purchase a product through this article, we may receive a portion of the sale.